gotthardp/lorawan-server/doc/Installation.md

     {http_admin_listen, [{port, 8080}]},
     % default username and password for the admin interface {http_admin_credentials, {<<"admin">>, <<"admin">>}},
+    % amount of rxframes retained for each device/node {retained_rxframes, 50},
     % websocket expiration if client sends no data {websocket_timeout, 3600000} % ms
+]},
+{os_mon, [
+    % Setting this parameter to true can be necessary on embedded systems with
+    % stripped-down versions of Unix tools like df.
+    {disksup_posix_only, false}
 ]}].
 ```